inkVerb/VIP/301/Lesson-03.md

 ##  `break` & `continue`
 - `break` will end the loop (usually in an `if` test)
 - `continue` will skip to the next loop cycle, doing nothing else (usually in an `if` test)
+- If a `for` loops through an empty list, the statement will trigger a single false loop
+  - Fix this by testing for the looped list and using `continue` if true
 - Both of these can also be used in `until` and `while` loops (covered later)
 - See usage and examples here: [Tests: for – continue & break](https://github.com/inkVerb/vip/blob/master/Cheat-Sheets/Tests.md#continue--break)